LightBoat9/state_machine/README.md

 See: [Godot Engine](https://godotengine.org/)

 ## Getting Started
-This script functions as a state machine interface.
-First add the `StateMachine.gd` file to your project folder.
-Then simply extend the script you want to function as a state machine from `StateMachine.gd`
+This script functions as a state machine superclass that allows inheriting subclasses to function as state machines.
+First add the `state_machine.gd` file to your project folder.
+Then simply extend the script you want to function as a state machine from `state_machine.gd`

 ```
-extends "path_to_StateMachine.gd"
+extends "path/to/state_machine.gd"
 ```
 For example in one of my projects
 ```
-extends "res://Interfaces/StateMachine.gd"
+extends "res://Super/StateMachine.gd"
 ```
 See: [Godot Inheritance](https://godot.readthedocs.io/en/stable/learning/scripting/gdscript/gdscript_basics.html#inheritance)